China cuts loan rate as it battles coronavirus impact

 China on Thursday announced it would cut interest rates in a bid to boost the economy, as it battles the economic fallout of the new coronavirus outbreak.

-The reduction in the loan prime rate (LPR) -- one of the preferential rates commercial banks impose on their best customers and which serves as a reference for other lending rates -- is the latest measure to help companies struggling through the epidemic.
+The reduction in the loan prime rate (LPR) - one of the preferential rates commercial banks give to their best customers and which serves as a reference for other lending rates - is the latest measure to help companies struggling through the epidemic.

-The one-year LPR was lowered to 4.05 per cent from 4.15 per cent, the People’s Bank of China (PBoC) said in a statement.

 The outbreak is threatening to put a dent in the global economy, with China paralysed by vast quarantine measures and major firms such as iPhone maker Apple and mining giant BHP warning it could damage bottom lines.

+On Thursday, the commerce ministry told an online press briefing that the epidemic would have a large impact on short-term consumption, with the strongest hit to be felt in February.
+But it said there was hope for consumer spending “to bottom out and stabilise in March”, said Wang Bin, deputy director of market operations at the ministry.
+Wang said authorities were stepping up targeted support measures for firms, without giving further details.

-The central bank said earlier this month it would offer a 300-billion-yuan ($43-billion) boost to help businesses involved in fighting the epidemic.
+The central bank said earlier this month it would offer a 300-billion-yuan (USD 43-billion) boost to help businesses involved in fighting the epidemic.

-Julian Evans-Pritchard of Capital Economics said the rate cut would “help companies weather the damage from the coronavirus at the margins“.

-But he said the ability of firms to postpone loan repayments and access loans on preferential terms would be more important in the short-term.

 The company is betting big on connected home